Application of Particle Transformer to quark flavor tagging in the ILC project: Strange tagging

 We also report current status of strange jet tagging of ILD full simulation dataset using ParT.

 There are only slight differences in kinematics between strange jet and light jets.
-Their main difference is the ratio of each particles in jets.
+Their main difference is the ratio of each particle in jets shown in Table \ref{tab:particle_ratio}.
 In strange jets, there are more strange hadrons like Kaon.

 It is common to use particle identification (ID) of particles in jets for tagging strange jets.
 We use a new particle ID module called Comprehensive PID (CPID)\cite{einhaus2023cpidcomprehensiveparticleidentification} to improve the performance of strange tagging.
 With CPID, particles are split by momentum range of 1-100 GeV into 12 momentum bins and their IDs are determined by BDT with the information of reconstructed particle including time of flights and $dE/dx$.
-As a result, we can obtain particle's probabilities for each species; kaon, pion, proton, electron and muon.
-The accuracy of paricle ID obtained by CPID is as Table \ref{tab:CPIDaccuracy}.
+As a result, we can obtain particle's probabilities for each species ; kaon, pion, proton, electron and muon.
+The accuracy of particle ID obtained by CPID is as Table \ref{tab:CPIDaccuracy}.
 The dataset used is ILD full simulation dataset at 250 GeV with 1M jets.

-We use CPID scores of those 5 particles and also usual inputs in Table \ref{tab:features} and Table \ref{tab:interaction} for strange tagging.
+We use CPID scores of those five particles and also usual inputs in Table \ref{tab:features} and Table \ref{tab:interaction} for strange tagging.
 The current performance of strange tagging is as Figure \ref{fig-10}.

-The $g$-background acceptance in $s$-tagging $80\,\%$ efficiency is $25.7\,\%$ and the $d$-background acceptance in $s$-tagging $80\,\%$ efficiency is $42.7\,\%$.
+The $g$-background acceptance in $s$-tagging $80\%$ efficiency is $25.7\%$ and the $d$-background acceptance in $s$-tagging $80\%$ efficiency is $42.7\%$.
 The performance of strange tagging on ILD full simulation dataset is lower than that on FCC-ee dataset, but they are different in terms of their detectors and fast/full simulation.
 The difference of performance is currently under investigation.